spack/spack/lib/spack/docs/getting_started.rst

        buildable: False

 You can also use an separate installation of CMake if you have one and prefer to use it.
-If you don't have a path to Ninja analogous to the above, then you can obtain it by running the Visual Studio Insaller and following the instructions at the start of this section.
+If you don't have a path to Ninja analogous to the above, then you can obtain it by running the Visual Studio Installer and following the instructions at the start of this section.

 ^^^^^^^^^^^^^^^^^
 Step 4: Use Spack
 ^^^^^^^^^^^^^^^^^

 Once the configuration is complete, it is time to give the installation a test.
-Install a basic package though the Spack console via:
+Install a basic package through the Spack console via:

 .. code-block:: console